Ambushed NY firemen shot dead; two police killed elsewhere

-William Spengler, 62, shot and killed himself after a gunfight with a police officer in Webster, a Rochester suburb, Webster Police Chief Gerald Pickering said.
+William Spangler, 62, shot and killed himself after a gunfight with a police officer in Webster, a Rochester suburb, Webster Police Chief Gerald Pickering said.

-"It was a trap set by Mr. Spengler, who laid in wait and shot first responders," Pickering told a news conference.
+"It was a trap set by Mr. Spangler, who laid in wait and shot first responders," Pickering told a news conference.

 Separately, a police officer in Wisconsin and another in Texas were shot and killed on Monday, according to police and media reports.

-Spengler was convicted of manslaughter in 1981 for beating his 92-year-old grandmother to death with a hammer, according to New York State Department of Corrections records.
-After prison he spent eight years on parole.
+Spangler was convicted of manslaughter in 1981 for beating his 92-year-old grandmother to death with a hammer, according to New York State Department of Corrections records, and after prison he spent eight years on parole.

 "We don't have an easy reason" for the attack on the firefighters, Pickering said, "but just looking at the history ... obviously this was an individual with a lot of problems."

-Pickering appeared to wipe tears from his eyes at an earlier news conference when he identified the dead firefighters as Lieutenant Michael Chiapperini and Tomasz Kaczowka.
+Pickering appeared to wipe tears from his eyes at a news conference earlier on Monday when he identified the dead firefighters as Lieutenant Michael Chiapperini and Tomasz Kaczowka.
 Chiapperini was also a police lieutenant.

 The injured firefighters, one of whom was in critical condition, were identified as Joseph Hofsetter and Theodore Scardino.
 Off-duty Police Officer John Ritter was hit by gunfire as he drove past the scene.

 Pickering said police had found several types of weapons, including a rifle used to shoot the firefighters.
-As a convicted felon it was illegal for Spengler to own guns.
+As a convicted felon it was illegal for Spangler to own guns.

-Police had not had any contact with Spengler in the "recent past," Pickering said.
+Police had not had any contact with Spangler in the "recent past," Pickering said.

 Four houses were destroyed by the fire and four were damaged, Pickering said.